 These differences can be quite definite, considering the ratio of black to white.
 This fact interests breeders who are trying to get specific genetic mixes.

-You may come across an amazing Persian that is a perfect combination of white with black, red chocolate, blue, cream or lilac patches.
+You may come across an amazing Persian that is a perfect combination of white with black, red chocolate, brown, blue, cream, or lilac patches.

 Most of them will have copper eyes, however, there are many breeding projects that are working to selectively integrate odd-eyed and blue Bi-Color varieties.